OctopusDeploy/docs/docs/administration/upgrading/index.md

 ### Components

-That windows service is split across multiple folders to make upgrading easy and low risk.
+The Windows Service is split across multiple folders to make upgrading easy and low risk.

-- **Install Location** By default, Octopus Deploy install location is `C:\Program Files\Octopus Deploy\Octopus`.
+- **Install Location** - By default, the install location for Octopus on Windows is `C:\Program Files\Octopus Deploy\Octopus`.
 The install location contains the binaries for Octopus Deploy and is updated by the MSI.
-- **SQL Server Database** Since `Octopus Deploy 3.x`, the back-end database has been SQL Server.
+- **SQL Server Database** - Since `Octopus Deploy 3.x`, the back-end database has been SQL Server.
 Each update can contain 0 to N database scripts embedded in a .dll in the install location.
 The `Octopus Manager` invokes those database scripts automatically.
-- **Home Folder** The home folder stores configuration, logs, and other items unique to your instance.
+- **Home Folder** - The home folder stores configuration, logs, and other items unique to your instance.
 The home folder is separate from the install location to make it easier to upgrade, downgrade, uninstall/reinstall without affecting your instance.
 The default location of the home folder is `C:\Octopus`.
 Except in rare cases, this folder is left unchanged by the upgrade process.
-- **Instance Information** The Octopus Deploy Manager allows you to configure 1 to N instances per Windows Server.
+- **Instance Information** - The Octopus Deploy Manager allows you to configure 1 to N instances per Windows Server.
 The `Octopus Manager` stores a list of all the instances in the `C:\ProgramData\Octopus\OctopusServer\Instances` folder.
 Except in rare cases, this folder is left unchanged by the upgrade process.
-- **Server Folders** Logs, artifacts, and packages are too big for Octopus Deploy to store in a SQL Server database.
+- **Server Folders** - Logs, artifacts, and packages are too big for Octopus Deploy to store in a SQL Server database.
 The server folders are subfolders in `C:\Octopus\`.
 Except in rare cases, these folders are left unchanged by an upgrade.
-- **Tentacles** Octopus Deploy connects to deployment targets via the Tentacle service.
+- **Tentacles** - Octopus Deploy connects to deployment targets via the Tentacle service.
 Each version of Octopus Deploy includes a specific Tentacle version.
 Tentacle upgrades do not occur until _after_ the Octopus Deploy server is upgraded.
 Tentacle upgrades are optional; any Tentacle greater than 4.x will work [with any modern version of Octopus Deploy](docs/support/compatibility.md).
 We recommend you upgrade them to get the latest bug fixes and security patches when convenient.
-- **Calamari** The Tentacles facilitate communication between Octopus Deploy and the deployment targets.
+- **Calamari** - The Tentacles facilitate communication between Octopus Deploy and the deployment targets.
 Calamari is the software that does the actual deployments.
 Calamari and Octopus Deploy are coupled together.
-Calamari is upgraded automatically during the first deployment to the target.
+Calamari is upgraded automatically during the first deployment to a target.

 ## Octopus Deploy Server release schedule

 !include <octopus-releases>

-We highly recommend using the latest release for your self-hosted installation of Octopus.
-We ship a new release every two months, and each release comes with six months of support.
-Please see the  [octopus.com/downloads](https://octopus.com/downloads) page to download the latest version of Octopus Deploy.

 ## How we version Octopus Deploy {#Upgrading-HowweversionOctopusDeploy}